weaversa/cryptol-course/labs/Demos/Sudoku.md

 > instead of just returning the final board, I simply pass it to the
 > function `valid`; so that the function `puzzle` will return `True`
 > precisely when it is given the correct numbers that solve it!
 By
-> now, it must be obvious how we’ll solve Sudoku in Cryptol: All we
+> now, it must be obvious how we'll solve Sudoku in Cryptol: All we
 > need to do is to ask Cryptol to find the right input value to make
 > the function return `True`, i.e., we need to find a satisfying
 > assignment.
-Here’s the response from Cryptol:
+Here's the response from Cryptol:

 ```shell
 labs::Demos::Sudoku> :sat puzzle